agnesSLu/buySmart/README.md

 * Admins have access to additional features and capabilities.
 ### User Reviews and Ratings
 Besides add products to shop cart and order, our platform allows users to share their experiences by providing reviews and ratings for products.
+### Update information allowed
+users can update their profile and password anytime
 ## Getting Started
 Install dependencies
 ```